Project Discovery Phase in Software Development: Definition, What’s Included and Why you Need it

-- bottlenecks are identified;
+- Project bottlenecks identification

 What Are the Benefits of the Discovery Phase?

-It might seem that the Discovery Phase increases the entire project complexity and cost.
+It might seem that the discovery phase increases the entire project complexity and cost.
 However, it is not actually so, as both a customer and contractors get several important advantages if they implement this phase.

 - Risk reduction.
 The development team can evaluate the time and budget required for project implementation more precisely if they clearly understand the goals, requirements, and customer capabilities.
 The risk of delays in the software release is reduced, and it is clear what and in what order the development should take place.

 - Cost efficiency.
 The likelihood of costly changes and edits during product development is reduced, and that allows saving money.